In This Article

 - The inode table.

 This gives it a significant advantage.
-It actually frees up larger contiguous data blocks in each flex block group on other block groups.
+It actually frees up larger contiguous data blocks in each flex block group for other block groups.

-No matter whatever is the structure of the block group, managing files at this level offers better space management and enhances the performance of the file systems by a significant extent in comparison to organizing and managing files in one single unit.
+No matter what the structure of the block group is, managing files at this level offers better space management and enhances the performance of the file systems to a significant extent in comparison to organizing and managing files in one single unit.

-Whether you shrink or delete a few files from time to time, the changes made in the storage medium frequently leave a lot of small and empty spaces between the files.
+Whether you shrink or delete a few files from time to time, the changes made in the storage medium frequently leave a lot of small, empty spaces between the files.

-These small gaps result in the variance of the actual size of a file and the size on the disk.
+These small gaps result in a variance between the actual size of a file and the size on the disk.

 There will be some files that will not fill up the entire block and therefore leave some space in it that will be wasted.

-These small wasted spaces will add up to a significant size over time which will mean that there will be not enough consequent and contiguous blocks available to store the new files as a whole in one row.
+These small wasted spaces will add up to a significant size over time, which will mean that there will not be enough subsequent and contiguous blocks available to store the new files as a whole in one row.

-During these times the new files will be needed to store in fragments.
+During these times, new files will be needed to store in fragments.

 File fragmentation increases the burden of the file system significantly.